Bran Castle Transylvania – All You Need To Know About Dracula’s Castle

 For a memorable experience, try the Halloween tours.
 Another great idea is to come for the annual Jazz at Bran Castle event.

 One other thing, if you’re not driving, getting to Bran Castle can be difficult because you need to get to Brasov by train and then find a bus or taxi to get to Bran.
-Another option is to go on an organized tour.
-There are several day trip options from Bucharest, including tours where you can see both Peles Castle and Bran.
+Another option is to choose an organized tour.
+There are several day trip options from Bucharest, including tours where you can see both Peles Castle and Bran, and they are very convenient.

 A view of the surrounding area and details of Bran Castle in Transilvania.